Holo-Host/holo-host/README.md

 ### Workload States and Flow

-The development environment manages workloads through a series of states that represent the lifecycle of a HApp.
-Here's the typical flow and what each state means:
+The development environment manages workloads through a series of states that represent the lifecycle of a workload.

+Here's a description of what each state means and it's expected flow below:

 1. **Initial States**:
    - `reported`: The workload has been registered and stored in mongodb, but is not yet assigned a host